Why is my cat growling at nothing?

 While it’s unsettling to hear any growling, usually a person who’s familiar with cats or has a cat is able to identify what is being growled.

-Why is your cat growling at nothing?
+Why is my cat growling at nothing?

 When a cat meows, it’s generally because she wants something.